sugoidogo/MusicBot/README.md

 # Dockerfile

-This fork contains a modified version of [craumix's Dockerfile](https://github.com/craumix/jmb-container), as permitted by the MIT license.
+This fork contains a modified version of [Craumix's Dockerfile](https://github.com/craumix/jmb-container), as permitted by the MIT license.

 Download `Dockerfile`, `docker-entrypoint.sh`, and `config.txt` from the `docker` folder in this repository.
 Edit the config.txt to add your token and owner ID, as well as any other changes you want to make, then build the image by running `docker build -t jmusicbot .`